langchain-ai/langchainjs/CONTRIBUTING.md

 #### Integration releases

 The release script can be executed only while on a fresh `main` branch, with no un-committed changes, from the package root.
+If working from a fork of the repository, make sure to sync the forked `main` branch with the upstream `main` branch first.

 You can invoke the script by calling `yarn release`.
+If new dependencies have been added to the integration package, install them first (i.e. run `yarn`, then `yarn release`).

 There are three parameters which can be passed to this script, one required and two optional.